This page provides an overview of current and former projects I am involved in.

 mSAFE: mobile Smart Applications for Evacuation

-I am one of the researchers involved in this EU FP7-PEOPLE-IRSES program.
-The project will deliver advances in the understanding of cognition under stress, real-time semantic querying and mobile human-computer interaction.
-Partners in this project are the University of Bremen, Germany (lead); the University of Zurich, Switzerland; the University of Melbourne, and La Trobe University.
+I was one of the researchers involved in this EU FP7-PEOPLE-IRSES program.
+The project was to deliver advances in the understanding of cognition under stress, real-time semantic querying and mobile human-computer interaction.
+Partners in this project were the University of Bremen, Germany (lead); the University of Zurich, Switzerland; the University of Melbourne, and La Trobe University.

 From Environmental Monitoring to Management: Extracting Knowledge about Environmental Events from Sensor Data

 Technologies for capturing data about the environment have advanced rapidly; our ability to use this data for effective decision making has not.
 This ARC Discovery Project will design and evaluate new techniques for extracting common-sense knowledge about environmental events from complex geospatial sensor data.
 By closing the gap between environmental monitoring and environmental management, this project will equip scientists, engineers, and managers with the tools to more easily understand and use high-detail, dynamic, heterogeneous, and uncertain environmental data.

 Talking about Place – Tapping Human Knowledge to Enrich National Spatial Data Sets